Quantum noncommutative ABJM field theory: four- and six-point functions: Introduction

-The main purpose of this paper is to rigorously show, at the one-loop level, that the four-point and six-point functions of the noncommutative ABJM theory have a well-defined $\theta^{\mu\nu}\to 0$ limit and that this limit is given by the ordinary/commutative ABJM theory \cite{Aharony:2008ug}.
-We do this by using the Lebesgue’s dominated convergence theorem of Fourier transformed theory when the Feynman integrals we meet are both UV and IR divergent for non-exceptional momenta, on the one side, and explicitly computing the dangerous contributions --which, of course, are not finite by power-counting-- that may jeopardise the existence of the vanishing $\theta^{\mu\nu}$ limit.
-The occurrence of these dangerous contributions makes the existence of a well-defined $\theta^{\mu\nu}\rightarrow 0$ limit a highly nontrivial issue.
-We shall carry out our analysis in the component formalism in the Landau gauge to avoid the spurious IR divergent behaviour that occurs when the superfield formalism is used with a local gauge-fixing term\footnote{In reference \cite{Leoni:2010az}, it is discussed the way to cure this IR divergent behaviour by using a non-local gauge-fixing term which depends on the dimensional regularization regulator $\epsilon=(3-D)/2$.} and to be able to apply the Lebesgue's theorem in a straightforward way.
-We do this by computing and analysing all one-loop 1PI functions in the noncommutative variant of the $\rm U(1)_{\kappa}\times U(1)_{-\kappa}$ theory (NCABJM), following our first steps paper \cite{Martin:2017nhg}.
+The main purpose of this paper is to rigorously show at the one-loop level, that the four-point and six-point functions of the noncommutative ABJM theory have a well-defined $\theta^{\mu\nu}\to 0$ limit and that this limit is given by the ordinary/commutative ABJM theory \cite{Aharony:2008ug}.
+We do this by applying the Lebesgue’s dominated convergence theorem of Fourier transformed theory when the Feynman integrals we meet are both UV and IR divergent for non-exceptional momenta, on the one side \cite{Velo,Rudin}.
+On the other side we explicitly compute dangerous contributions --which, of course, are not finite by power-counting (see ref. \cite{Velo})-- that may jeopardise the existence of vanishing $\theta^{\mu\nu}$ limit.
+The occurrence of these dangerous contributions makes {\it the existence of a well-defined $\theta^{\mu\nu}\rightarrow 0$ limit a highly nontrivial issue}.
+We shall carry out our analysis in the component formalism in the Landau gauge to avoid the spurious IR divergent behaviour that occurs when the superfield formalism is used with a local gauge-fixing term\footnote{In reference \cite{Leoni:2010az}, it is discussed the way to cure this IR divergent behaviour by using a non-local gauge-fixing term which depends on the dimensional regularization regulator $\epsilon=(3-D)/2$.} and to be able to apply the Lebesgue's theorem (see ref. \cite{Rudin}) in a straightforward way.
+We do this by computing and analysing all 1-loop 1PI functions in the noncommutative variant of the $\rm U(1)_{\kappa}\times U(1)_{-\kappa}$ theory, following our first steps paper \cite{Martin:2017nhg}.